echo-karriere/web/README.md

 ## Running

 To develop run `yarn develop`.
-To fetch the queries from our remote API-server you need an API-token, ask your friendly web administrator: @sondr3.
+To fetch the queries from our remote API-server you need to have an API user, ask your friendly responsible developer: @sondr3.

 ## License